Colonoscopy is the preferred preventative procedure for testing to see if a patient has polyps, which if removed can prevent colon cancer.

 What happens if the gastroenterologist finds a polyp during my colonoscopy?

 Polyps are common.
-Studies have shown about 25-30% of people over the age of 50 have a precancerous colon polyp on their exam.
-Most all polyps are removable during the colonoscopy.
-We have many tools that we can put through the working channels of the colonoscope during your exam that allow us to safely remove them.
-For small polyps, I use biopsy forceps that are like small scissors and allow to me to trim the polyp out.
-For larger polyps I use a snare (like a loop) that goes around the base of the polyp.
-Then, while cutting through the polyp, an electric current is applied that cauterizes the base to help keep it from bleeding.
-Since the polyps grow
+Studies have shown that about 25-40% of people over age 45 have a precancerous colon polyp during their exam.
+Most polyps can be removed during a colonoscopy.
+Dr. Havranek has many tools he can insert through the colonoscope’s working channels during your exam to safely remove them.
+For small polyps, he will use biopsy forceps, like small scissors, to trim them out.
+For larger polyps, he will use a snare (like a loop) that goes around the base of the polyp, and while cutting through it, an electric current is applied to cauterize the base and reduce bleeding.
+Since polyps grow in the colon’s superficial lining (mucosa), which has very few significant blood vessels, any bleeding is

 READ THE ARTICLE